Interpretable Deep Learning Framework for Improved Disease Classification in Medical Imaging

-For ResNet34, Q termed as $Q_{r}$ is derived from EfficientNetB4 features and are the transformed ResNet34 features (shown in Figure \ref{fig3}).
-K and Q, termed as $K_{r}$ and $V_{r}$ are derived from ResNet34 features.
+For EfficientNetB4, Q, termed as $Q_{eff}$, is derived from EfficientNetB4 features, while K and Q representations $K_{r}$ and $V_{r}$ are derived from ResNet34 features.
 Similarly, for ResNet34, $Q_{r}$ is derived from ResNet34 features, while K and Q representations $K_{eff}$ and $V_{eff}$ are derived from EfficientNetB4 features, respectively.

 The cross-attention weights are computed using the scaled dot-product attention mechanism.
-For EfficientNetB4 attending to ResNet34, the attention is calculated as,
+For EfficientNetB4, the attention is computed as,